Archeology

 Nolan Johnson

 Nolan graduated from the University of South Dakota in 2004 with a BS in History and Anthropology.
 He received an MA in Anthropology from the University of Nebraska-Lincoln in 2006.
 His thesis was on the Beaver Creek Trail Crossing Site, which was a road ranch on the Nebraska City Cut-Off Trail.
-Johnson has worked at History Nebraska in a variety of positions since 2007 and as an archeologist since 2012.
+Johnson has worked at NSHS in various positions since 2007 and as an archeologist as part of the Highway Archeology Program since 2012.
 The largest part of his duties is working on Nebraska Department of Transportation projects in the northeast quarter of the state.
 Other interests include historic archeology, cultural change in Nebraska, and public archeology.
-Johnson is the President of the Nebraska Association of Professional Archeologists and the Vice-President of the Department of Anthropology Alumni and Friends Advisory Board.
+Johnson is the President of the Nebraska Association of Professional Archeologists.

 Diane Laffin

-As a Preservation Associate for the Highway Cultural Resources Program, Diane Laffin completes Section 106 compliance reports for various statewide Nebraska Department of Transportation projects.
-She meets and exceeds the Secretary of the Interior’s professional qualifications for history and architectural history.
-Prior to joining History Nebraska, Diane spent 20 years in the Architecture/Engineering industry (surface transportation).
+As a Preservation Associate for the Highway Archeology Program, Diane has completed numerous Section 106 compliance reports for Nebraska Department of Transportation projects.
 She received her MA in Public History from Loyola University in Chicago and has a BS in Education from the University of Minnesota.
+Her research interests include vernacular architecture, sod house construction, and historical settlement patterns.

 Connect With Us